-This diagram describes unique and important views, landscape features, recreational points, cultural/historic elements, and roadway facilities that contribute to the special character found in the Crest of the Rockies design segment.
+This diagram describes unique and important views, landscape features, recreational points, cultural/historic elements, and roadway facilities that contribute to the special character found in the Front Range Foothills design segment.

 These elements should be considered as having special significance in the corridor and provide the best examples of the context to be preserved and enhanced.